 I cleaned and tidied both my bedroom and my front room today, including even hoovering.
 It was quite an interesting experience, and one I probably ought to engage in more frequently.

 At 5am this morning I finished reading Jasper Fforde's book "Something Rotten", the last in a series of four.
 It was, like the others, hilarious and totally wacky.
-For those who don't know the books, they are very difficult to describe - the comment the from one reviewer was "Forget all the rules of time, space and reality; just sit back and enjoy the adventure", which is a pretty good summary.
+For those who don't know the books, they are very difficult to describe - the comment from one reviewer was "Forget all the rules of time, space and reality; just sit back and enjoy the adventure", which is a pretty good summary.

 The way that the plot was weaved together in this one was particularly good.
 It even brought together things that had been started in the first book, and in one instance I can think of it seemed like large parts of the plot from several books were only there to culminate in one very bad joke!